jzhou1318/fa22tapeout-course-dev/chipyardlab.md

   </tr>
 </table>

 Everything has been elaborated, we can run some tests now.
 First, go to the `chipyard/tests` and run `make`.
-Afterwards, you shoudl see the `.riscv` bare-metal binaries compiled here.
+Afterwards, you should see the `.riscv` bare-metal binaries compiled here.
 Go back to `chipyard/sims/verilator` and try running:
 - `make CONFIG=TutorialNoCConfig run-binary-hex BINARY=../../tests/fft.riscv`
 - `make CONFIG=TutorialNoCConfig run-binary-hex BINARY=../../tests/gcd.riscv`
 - `make CONFIG=TutorialNoCConfig run-binary-hex BINARY=../../tests/streaming-fir.riscv`